tramitit/guides/en/spain/model_390.md

 categories:
 - Spain
 date: '2024-06-17'
-description: Guía detallada sobre cómo descargar, completar y presentar el Modelo 790 Código 012 para el pago y regularización del NIE en España.
+description: Detailed guide on how to download, complete and submit the Model 790 Code 012 for the payment and regularization of the NIE in Spain.
 draft: false
-meta_title: 'Modelo 790 Código 012: Guía Completa para el Pago de Tasas'
+meta_title: 'Form 790 Code 012: Complete Guide for Payment of Fees'
-title: 'Modelo 790 Código 012: Guía Completa para el Pago de Tasas'
+title: 'Form 790 Code 012: Complete Guide for Payment of Fees'
 translationKey: spain-model_390
 ---